Uber Technologies Inc. (UBER) Analysis & Forecast for 2023

 Sponsored

-The stock witnessed a -0.16% loss in the last 1 month and extending the period to 3 months gives it a 8.66%, and is 1.96% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.91% over the week and 2.96% over the month.
+The stock witnessed a -2.19% loss in the last 1 month and extending the period to 3 months gives it a 1.55%, and is -2.06% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.55% over the week and 3.07% over the month.

 Uber Technologies Inc. (UBER) Analyst Forecasts